 Mono is typically not serious.
-In some cases, people who have mono sometimes suffer from secondary infections such as strep throat, sinus infections, or tonsillitis.
+In some cases, people who have mono get secondary infections such as strep throat, sinus infections, or tonsillitis.
 In rare cases, some people may develop the following complications:

 A ruptured spleen will usually occur between four and 21 days after you begin to have symptoms.

-You should wait at least one month before doing any vigorous activities or playing contact sports to avoid rupturing your spleen, since it may be swollen from the infection.
+You should wait at least one month before doing any vigorous activities or playing contact sports to avoid rupturing your spleen, which may be swollen from the infection.
 Talk to your doctor about when you can return to your normal activities.
-A ruptured spleen in patients who have mono is rare.
-However, if you have mono and experience a sharp, sudden pain on the upper left part of your stomach, call your doctor immediately.
+A ruptured spleen in people who have mono is rare.
+However, call your doctor immediately if you have mono and experience a sharp, sudden pain in the upper left part of your stomach.

 Inflammation of the Liver

-Hepatitis (mild liver inflammation) or jaundice (yellowed skin and eyes) may occur occasionally in mono patients.
+Hepatitis (liver inflammation) or jaundice (yellowing of the skin and eyes) may occasionally occur in people who have mono.

-According to the Mayo Clinic, mono can also cause some of these extremely rare complications (Mayo Clinic):
+According to the Mayo Clinic, mono can also cause some of these extremely rare complications:

-- anemia (a decrease in your red blood cell count)
+- anemia, which is a decrease in your red blood cell count

-- thrombocytopenia (a decrease in platelets, the part of your blood that begins the clotting process)
+- thrombocytopenia, which is a decrease in platelets, the part of your blood that begins the clotting process

 - inflammation of the heart